 How often should I come to therapy?

-I can assist you with a wide array of problems.
+I can assist you with a wide array of problems and situations.

 Who do you work with?

 I work with a wide variety of people, including, but not limited to, the following:Generations X, Y, and Z. Women, men, youth (age 12+), and seniors, including LGBTQIA+ identifying individuals.

 People with medical problems and chronic health conditions.